Manohar Lal Chibber

-Manohar Lal Chibber (born August 1927) is an Indian Army officer and writer, known for his involvement in the Siachen conflict of 1986.
+Manohar Lal Chibber (24 August 1927 – 2015) was an Indian Army officer and writer, known for his involvement in the Siachen conflict of 1986.
 He held the position of a Lieutenant General in the Indian Army and is a recipient of the Ati Vishisht Seva Medal and the Param Vishisht Seva Medal.

-He was GOC-in-C of India's Northern Command, Adjutant General, and Director of Military Operations.
+Chibber was GOC-in-C of India's Northern Command, Adjutant General, and Director of Military Operations.
 He was a faculty at the Indian Military Academy, Dehradun and the Defence Services Staff College, Wellington.

-He holds a doctoral degree in Leadership and is a recipient of the Jawaharlal Nehru Fellowship.
-Chibber is a director of the Management Development Institute, a centre of higher training for the Indian Administrative Service officers and corporate leaders.
+Chibber held a doctoral degree in Leadership and was a recipient of the Jawaharlal Nehru Fellowship.
+Chibber was a director of the Management Development Institute, a centre of higher training for the Indian Administrative Service officers and corporate leaders.

-He is the author of several books on military and leadership, viz.
+Chibber was the author of several books on military and leadership, viz.
 Pakistan's Criminal Folly in Kashmir, Military Leadership to Prevent Military Coup, Soldier's Role in National Integration, Leadership in the Indian Army during eighties and nineties, History of Jammu and Kashmir Light Infantry, Para Military Forces National Service For Defence, Development And National Integration Of India and Sai Baba's Mahavakya on Leadership.

-He was awarded the Padma Bhushan, India's third highest civilian award, in 1986.
+In 1986, he was awarded the Padma Bhushan, India's third highest civilian award.
+Chibber died in 2015.